iCliniq Logo

 What Is the Prognosis of GNE Myopathy?

 Most patients become wheelchair-bound after one or two decades of the onset of the disease.
-About five percent of patients have atypical early involvement of the quadriceps muscle resulting in earlier non-ambulation.
+About five percent of patients have atypical early involvement of the quadriceps muscle, resulting in earlier non-ambulation.

 Conclusion:

 GNE myopathy is a very autoimmune recessive hereditary genetic disorder that primarily affects the skeletal muscles.
 It is characterized by muscle weakness, foot drops, and difficulty in walking.
-There is no specific treatment approach established yet, but the clinicians are providing targeted therapeutic treatment based on the underlying strategies for the disease condition.
+There is no specific treatment approach established yet, but the clinicians are providing targeted treatment based on the underlying strategies for the disease condition.

 Frequently Asked Questions